zalando/postgres-operator/docs/administrator.md

 ## Logical backups

-The operator can manage k8s cron jobs to do periodic logical backups of all PG clusters under its control.
-The cron job spawns a separate pod with a single container that connects to one of the Postgres replicas for a backup.
-The operator updates cron jobs during Sync if a schedule or a docker image of a job changes.
+The operator can manage k8s cron jobs to run logical backups of Postgres clusters.
+The cron job periodically spawns a batch job that runs a single pod.
+The backup script within this pod's container can connect to a DB for a logical backup.
+The operator updates cron jobs during Sync if the job schedule changes.
 Notes:

-1. The provided  `registry.opensource.zalan.do/acid/logical-backup` image implements the backup via `pg_dumpall` and upload of (compressed) results to an S3 bucket; `pg_dumpall` requires a `superuser` access to a DB.
-Any such image must ensure the logical backup is able to finish [in presence of pod restarts](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#handling-pod-and-container-failures) and [simultaneous invocations](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-job-limitations) of the backup cron job.
+1. The provided  `registry.opensource.zalan.do/acid/logical-backup` image implements the backup via `pg_dumpall` and upload of (compressed) results to an S3 bucket; `pg_dumpall` requires a `superuser` access to a DB and runs on the replica when possible.

 2. Due to the [limitation of Kubernetes cron jobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-job-limitations) it is highly advisable to set up additional monitoring for this feature; such monitoring is outside of the scope of operator responsibilities.

 3. The operator does not remove old backups.

+4. You may use your own image by overwriting the relevant field in the operator configuration.
+Any such image must ensure the logical backup is able to finish [in presence of pod restarts](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#handling-pod-and-container-failures) and [simultaneous invocations](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-job-limitations) of the backup cron job.

-For that feature to work, your RBAC policy must enable operations on the `cronjobs` resource from the `batch` API group for the operator service account.
+5. For that feature to work, your RBAC policy must enable operations on the `cronjobs` resource from the `batch` API group for the operator service account.
+See [example RBAC](../manifests/operator-service-account-rbac.yaml)